 This section provides for the collection of a levy on health insurance companies based on the number of lives covered by policies underwritten by them.
-The levy is set at $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 160 in respect of each adult life and $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 53 in respect of each child life (under 18 years of age) for contracts entered into or renewed before 1 January 2010.
-In relation to contracts entered into or renewed on or after 1 January 2010 a levy of $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 185 in respect of each adult life and $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 55 in respect of each child life is set and in relation to contracts entered into or renewed on or after 1 January 2011 a levy of $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 205 in respect of each adult life and $\[mathebox{\ensuremath{\mathfrak{e}}}\]$ 66 in respect of each child life is set.
+The levy is set at €160 in respect of each adult life and €3 in respect of each child life (under 18 years of age) for contracts entered into or renewed before 1 January 2010.
+In relation to contracts entered into or renewed on or after 1 January 2010 a levy of €185 in respect of each adult life and €5 in respect of each child life is set and in relation to contracts entered into or renewed on or after 1 January 2011 a levy of €205 in respect of each adult life and €66 in respect of each child life is set.
+In relation to contracts entered into or renewed on or after 1 January 2012 a levy of €285 in respect of each adult life and €5 in respect of each child life is set.
 The levy is not being imposed on Restricted Membership Undertakings, on outpatient/GP products, on cash plans, on certain international contracts or on contracts relating solely to the charge for public hospital in-patient services.
-The levy is to be paid to the Revenue Commissioners on 30 September in each of the years 2009, 2010 in respect of the first and second accounting periods, on 21 September 2011 in respect of the third accounting period and on 21 January 2012 in respect of the fourth accounting period.
+The levy is to be paid to the Revenue Commissioners on 30 September in each of the years 2009, 2010 in respect of the first and second accounting periods, on 21 September in each of the years 2011, 2012 in respect of the third and fourth accounting period and on 21 January 2013 in respect of the fifth accounting period.